Electron correlation effects on exchange interactions and spin excitations in 2D van der Waals materials: RESULTS AND DISCUSSION

-Interestingly, regarding the dependence of exchange and SW energy on $U$ parameter, the energy-mapping method gives the opposite trend of the linear response method.
+Interestingly, regarding the dependence of exchange and SW energy on the $U$ parameter, the energy-mapping method using multiple collinear states gives the opposite trend from the linear response method.
 Using the energy-mapping method, exchange and SW energy increase with $U$, worsening the agreement between theory and INS measurements.
-This suggests that non-Heisenberg interactions, such as biquadratic exchange or multi-site exchange interactions~\cite{turzhevskii1990spss,logemann2017jpcm,wysocki2011np,wysocki2013jpcs}, are essential in this system, especially when additional on-site correlations are taken into account.
+This suggests that non-Heisenberg interactions, such as biquadratic exchange or multi-site exchange interactions~\cite{turzhevskii1990spss,logemann2017jpcm,wysocki2011np,wysocki2013jpcs,kartsev2020cm}, might be important in this system, especially when additional electron correlations are taken into account.
 By analogy with transition-metal oxide systems~\cite{logemann2017jpcm} one can assume that the induced magnetic polarization on iodine ligands can play a decisive role in this non-Heisenberg behavior.
 Contrary to the total energy differences, the linear response method describes accurately the small spin deviations from the given (ground) state and thus the spinwave spectra.
-The corresponding exchange integrals thus depends on the initial equilibrium spin configuration in which they are calculated~\cite{LKAG1987,turzhevskii1990spss}.
+The corresponding exchange integrals thus depend on the initial equilibrium spin configuration in which they are calculated~\cite{LKAG1987,turzhevskii1990spss}.
+On the other hand, mapping the total energy of spin-spiral configurations may provide a better description of $J_{ij}$ than the collinear configurations.